fizzzzaaa/spin_bottle/xylophone/README.md

 ## Usage

 - Tap on the colored keys to play notes.
-- Long press on any key to change its color using the color picker.
+- Press a button to change its color using the color picker.
 - Press a button to change its associated sound.